-Fifteen models of forest dynamics (including two models featuring model variants) were used to simulate forest dynamics at the stand, landscape or global scale (Table @ref(tab:tableModels)).
+Fifteen models of forest dynamics (including two models featuring model variants) developed for the stand, landscape or global scale were used to simulate forest dynamics (Table @ref(tab:tableModels)).
 The approaches used for model construction and their origin differ strongly, with most of the models featuring a largely “process-based” approach, whereas two models are based on formulations derived from the statistical analysis of inventory data (SIBYLA and xComp).
 Some of the models largely rely on the original approach underlying forest gap models (e.g., ForClim 1), whereas some are based on plant ecophysiological processes (e.g., FORMIND and iLand).
 The different approaches underlying the models have strongly influenced the formulation of tree regeneration processes.

-The regeneration models can be differentiated into ‘regeneration’ and ‘recruitment’ approaches (Vanclay and K. 1994; König et al. 2022).
+The models can be differentiated into ‘regeneration’ and ‘recruitment’ approaches (Vanclay and K. 1994; König et al. 2022).
 Regeneration models include processes such as flowering and pollination, seed production, seed dispersal, germination, and seedling growth, which ultimately lead to the simulated number of established trees.
 Recruitment models, in contrast, introduce a number of new trees with certain characteristics such as biomass or diameter, without explicitly considering earlier development processes.
-We can further distinguish models that feature a feedback in the regeneration, i.e., where the level and species composition of regeneration is influenced by the existing adult tree community via the production of seeds, seedlings or saplings, from models that do not contain such a feedback.
+We can further distinguish models that feature a feedback from stand properties to simulated recruitment, i.e., where the level and species composition of recruitment is influenced by the adult tree community via the production of seeds (or seedlings/saplings), from models that do not contain such feedback.

 The starting point for tree regeneration in the models differs as well, ranging from seedbank, seed or seedling to sapling (i.e., trees much larger than 10 cm height, often ca. 2-3 m tall).
 Models that start from seed need to include a larger number of ecological processes such as germination and survival of young seedlings, whereas models that start from saplings have to aggregate via parameterizations several ecological processes that are not treated explicitly.
-This latter approach reduces model complexity but comes at the cost of blurring process representation.
+This latter approach reduces model complexity but comes at the cost of blurred process representation.

 In the models used here, the overall complexity in the regeneration modules varies considerably.
-Following Bugmann and Seidl (2022), we can classify seven models (iLand, PICUS, LandClim, ForCEEPS, LPJ-GUESS, ForClim and TreeMig) as having rather high complexity in their regeneration modules (mean regeneration formulation complexity across all processes >0, Table @ref(tab:tableModels)).
+Following Bugmann and Seidl (2022), we can classify seven models (iLand, PICUS, LandClim, ForCEEPS, LPJ-GUESS, ForClim and TreeMig) as having rather high complexity in their regeneration modules (mean regeneration formulation complexity across all processes >0, Table @ref(tab:tableModels)), whereas the other eight models feture relatively low complexity.
 Two models, ForClim and ForCEEPS, were used here with two alternative variants of regeneration.
-ForClim variant 1 (Bugmann et al. 1996) is based on a recruitment module that adheres closely to the concept introduced by Botkin, Janak, and Wallis (1972), whereas ForClim variant 11 is adopting a different approach where individual species properties and their relation to the environment are important (Huber, Bugmann, and Lafond 2020).
+ForClim variant 1 (Bugmann et al. 1996) is based on a regeneration module that adheres closely to the concept introduced by Botkin, Janak, and Wallis (1972) which is based on environmental filters considering species-specific thresholds of light availability and climatic variables.
+In contrast, ForClim variant 11 is adopting a slightly more complex approach where individual species properties and their relation to the environment are represented gradually along with the relative suitability of different species (i.e., competition among tree species) (Huber, Bugmann, and Lafond 2020).
 These two model variants allow us to evaluate a more process-based and complex module (variant 11) against a simple module (variant 1), while the rest of the model structure is identical.
 Similarly, the two ForCEEPS variants allow us to isolate the importance of the canopy feedback (i.e., simulated actual composition and relative abundance of species in the plot) via seed trees for the quantity and quality (e.g., diversity and composition) of simulated regeneration, as one variant includes this feedback whereas the other does not.

 Observed data